 DropDMG is shareware.
 If you find yourself using DropDMG beyond a reasonable trial period, you must register it.
-Registration costs \$5 (US) and entitles you to free updates and support.
+Registration costs \$10 (US) and entitles you to free updates and support.

-To register, go to http://store.eSellerate.net/s.asp?s=STR804431608.
+To register, go to the eSellerate Online Store.
 Soon after paying, you'll receive an e-mail with your serial number.
 Enter it in the Registration window to personalize your copy of DropDMG.

 This is the honor system.
 If you use DropDMG without registering, I probably won't know.
 However, registering will give me an incentive to continue updating and enhancing DropDMG, and to write more Mac software.
-And you won't have to look at the "Unregistered" in the status window anymore.
+And you won't have to look at the shareware reminders anymore.